 Epic Games has defied the App Store Monopoly.
 In retaliation, Apple is blocking Fortnite from a billion devices.
 Join the fight to stop 2020 from becoming “1984.”

 But the symbol of empowerment remains, and Apple yet remains a tool for combating conformity and asserting originality.
-Which begs the question, are you as brand managers or your brands conforming to normality, or are you willing to make a stand and make some noise?
+Which begs the question, you as brand managers or your brands conforming, or are you willing to make a stand and make some noise.
 If so, lets talk!